10 Landmark Metro Stations In Paris – Art Nouveau To Jules Verne Fantasy

 Art Nouveau Stations by Hectar Guimard

-Art Nouveau designer Hectar Guimard (1867-1942) left a legacy of whimsical Metro entrances featuring intricate iron wrought details.
-There are only a few of the city's original Art Nouveau Metro station entrances remaining in Paris — including at Cité, at Blanche, and at Porte-Dauphine.
-All were designed by Guimard and were completed at the turn of the 20th century, during the period the Metro system was being built.
+Famed Art Nouveau designer Hectar Guimard (1867-1942) left his legacy with whimsical Metro entrances featuring intricate iron wrought details.
+There are only a few of the original Art Nouveau Metro station entrances remaining in Paris — including at Cité, at Blanche, and at Porte-Dauphine.
+All were designed by Guimard and were completed at the turn of the 20th century, during the period that the Metro system was being built.

-Note Guimard's use of distinctive Art Nouveau touches such as the signature copper-green color, the wrought-iron arches, and other decorative flourishes.
+Note Guimard's use of distinctive Art Nouveau touches like the signature green color, wrought-iron arches, and decorative flourishes.
 There are still two, and only two, Guimard Metro entrances with their original glass roofs — Porte-Dauphine near Bois de Boulogne and Abbesses in Montmartre.

 1. Abbesses – The Deepest Metro Station

-At a hundred metres below ground level, Abbesses is the deepest Metro station in Paris.
+At three hundred feet below ground level, this is the deepest Metro station in Paris.
 For centuries the Montmartre hill was mined for gypsum, leaving the hill eroded and hollow in places.
-So, when the Metro line to Montmartre was built it had to be dug beneath the existing warren of tunnels.
-Today, you can either climb the long, winding staircase or, much better, catch the elevator to the surface.
+So, for added security, the Metro had to be dug beneath the warren of tunnels.
+Today you can either climb the long, winding staircase or, much better, catch the elevator to the surface.

 The decorative entrance (probably the most photographed Metro station in Paris) was designed by Guimard and features his unique Art Nouveau glass cover.
 The historic entrance was originally located at Hotel de Ville but was moved to Montmartre in 1970.